imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/angular.md

 ### **Quality manipulation**

-You can use the [quality parameter](../../features/image-transformations/resize-crop-and-other-transformations.md#quality-q) to change image quality like this**:**
+You can use the [quality parameter](../../features/image-transformations/resize-crop-and-other-transformations.md#quality-q) to change image quality like this:

 {% code title="src/app/app.component.ts" %}
 ```jsx